bnnyng/garden/content/literature-notes/@2024wolpert.md

 >
 >The output value $P^n(v \ | \ q, \hat C)$ is **sure** if and only if it is a delta function about some answer $v$.

->[!question] #concept-question To clarify: the SMS does not produce the response distribution itself?
+#concept-question *To clarify: the SMS does not produce the response distribution itself?*

 ## Calibration